ember-cli/rfcs/active/0000-amd-factory.md

 directly to the global scope (`window`).
 In order to use such a plugin in Ember, one has to write an addon.
 This can be a threshold for people.
 We should aim to make importing external libraries as easy as possible.

-With the anonymous AMD example and the [CommonJS loader support](https://github.com/ember-cli/ember-cli/pull/6812) big steps have already been taken.
+With the [anonymous AMD loader](https://github.com/ember-cli/ember-cli/pull/5976) and the [CommonJS loader support](https://github.com/ember-cli/ember-cli/pull/6812) big steps have already been taken.
 This proposal builds on those features.

 # Detailed design